-Groups may select to develop their own program for any of the four values.
-In order to conduct a group-developed program, utilize the following template and submit it six weeks prior to the scheduled program to your RCS/CAC/NCC and to DGDialogues@deltagamma.org for approval.
+Chapters may select to develop their own program for any of the four values.
+In order to conduct a chapter-developed program, utilize the following template and submit it 6 weeks prior to the scheduled program to your RCS/CAC/NCC and to the assistant executive director & director of education & development (DGDialogues@deltagamma.org) for approval.

-Brief Description: [Complete the following prompt ...
+Learning Objectives: [Complete the following prompt ...
 As a result of this program, participants will be able to...]